apache/nuttx/configs/README.txt

   the STM32F107VC MCU.

 configs/demo9s12ne64
-  Freescale DMO9S12NE64 board based on the MC9S12NE64 hcs12 cpu.
-This port uses the m9s12x GCC toolchain.
+  NXP/FreeScale DMO9S12NE64 board based on the MC9S12NE64 hcs12 cpu.
+This
+  port uses the m9s12x GCC toolchain.
 STATUS:  (Still) under development; it is code complete but has not yet been verified.